rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

     - Openstack
 ---

-In our previous [article]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1 %}) we began to trace the process of a live migration and explored how Nova API receives this call, processes it, injects basic information about the instance and eventually passes it to our next destination, Conductor.
-Before we begin let us again review our assumptions.
+In our previous [article]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1 %}), we began to trace the process of a live migration and explored how Nova API receives this call, processes it, injects basic information about the instance and eventually passes it to our next destination, Conductor.
+Before we continue the discussion, let's again review our assumptions.
 <!-- more -->

 ### Assumptions